How to Cook Halloumi?

 Frying is the most common and easy way to cook halloumi.
 Follow these steps and learn how to cook halloumi by frying.

-Cut halloumi cheese into thick slices of approximately 1 cm or 3-inch thick.
-This thickness will keep the cheese gooey and soft in the middle because thin slices will dry up and become hard.
+- Cut the halloumi into slicesCut halloumi cheese into thick slices approximately 1 cm or 3-inch thick.
+This thickness will keep the cheese gooey and soft in the middle because thin slices will dry up and become hard.To get that brown grill mark on your cheese, fry halloumi in a girdle pan or cut the cheese with the crinkle cutter.
+So you will get beautiful golden stripes across the cheese.

-Preheat a non-stick frying pan and put halloumi slices into it.
+- Add the halloumi to the frying panPreheat a non-stick frying pan and put halloumi slices into it.
 There is no need to add oil to a non-stick pan.
 Halloumi cheese releases some liquid as it cooks and doesn’t stick to the pan.
 Turn up to medium heat and cook halloumi.
 This is called “dry fry”.

-But If you are using a stainless steel pan then you should add a little olive oil first and then put halloumi slices into it.
+But If you are using a stainless steel pan, then you should add a little olive oil first and then put halloumi slices into it.

-After putting slices into the pan, after one or two minutes cheese will release some liquid.
+- Cook halloumi on its first sideAfter putting slices into the pan, after one or two minutes cheese will release some liquid.
 Wait till all the liquid is released and evaporates.
 Some salty substance is left after the liquid dries up.

-When the underside of your cheese is browned as you like, then flip over the cheese slices of halloumi one by one.
+- Flip the halloumi cheeseWhen the underside of your cheese is browned as you like, then flip over the cheese slices of halloumi one by one.
 Repeat cooking with the other side.
 This side will take less time to fry since all the liquid has already been released.

 Your chees will be cooked in 1-2 minutes.
-Do not overcook your halloumi otherwise, it will become tough and rubbery.
+Do not overcook your halloumi; otherwise, it will become tough and rubbery.

-Enjoy your pan-fried halloumi as your golden brown cooked halloumi is ready with crispy edges and soft and squidgy middle.
+Enjoy your pan-fried halloumi as your golden brown cooked halloumi is ready with crispy edges and a soft and squidgy middle.

 How to Cook Halloumi by Baking Method?

-1. Slice the halloumi.
+- Slice the halloumi.

-5. To get an extra crispy exterior, stick it under the broiler for a short period of time.
+- To get an extra crispy exterior, stick it under the broiler for a short period of time.

 How to Cook Halloumi by Grilling Method?

-1. Thyme mix- put a few thymes, oil, garlic clove, lemon juice, and blend in a food processor.
+- Thyme mix- put a few thymes, oil, garlic clove, lemon juice, and blend in a food processor.

-3. Honey lime mix- put lemon juice, honey, white vinegar, and olive oil and blend them.
+- Honey lime mix- put lemon juice, honey, white vinegar, and olive oil and blend them.

 Follow these steps and learn how to cook halloumi by grilling:

-1. Preheat your grill oven or barbecue grill.
+- Preheat your grill oven or barbecue grill.

-2. Cut the halloumi into small bite-sized cubes.
+- Cut the halloumi into small bite-sized cubes.

-3. Thread the cubes onto the wooden skewers.
+- Thread the cubes onto the wooden skewers.

-4. Soak your wooden skewers in water for 30 minutes before use.
+- Soak your wooden skewers in water for 30 minutes before use.

-5. Brush the cubes lightly with olive oil and sprinkle herbs of your choice over them.
+- Brush the cubes lightly with olive oil and sprinkle herbs of your choice over them.

-6. Over medium-high heat, grill the cubes for about 5 minutes turning the skewer regularly until grilled halloumi become golden brown on all sides.
+- Over medium-high heat, grill the cubes for about 5 minutes, turning the skewer regularly until grilled halloumi become golden brown on all sides.

-7. Enjoy grilled halloumi warm.
+- Enjoy grilled halloumi warm.

 Some Tips on How to Cook Halloumi Perfectly